Things to do in Strasbourg, the Alsace Capital

-Inside the Strasbourg Cathedral stand out its colorful stained glass windows of the thirteenth and fourteenth centuries, the organ in the form of a swallow’s nest, the pulpit, although undoubtedly what most caught our attention is the Astronomical Clock.
+Inside the Strasbourg Cathedral stand out its colorful stained glass windows of the thirteenth and fourteenth centuries, the organ in the form of a swallow’s nest, the pulpit, although undoubtedly what caught our attention the most was the Astronomical Clock.
 If you arrive before 12.30 hours you will be able to see the twelve apostles parade in front of Christ.

 The Kammerzell House

 One of the most beautiful houses in Strasbourg is the Kammerzell House.
 It was the home of rich merchants for generations and is located at number 16 of the Cathedral Square.

 The house was built in the sixteenth century by a cheese merchant.
 The ground floor is from the fifteenth century, which is composed of stone and suited with arcades, under which were the shops.

 Take a look at the first floor, you will see the date of its construction in 1589.
 The house owes its name to Philippe Kammerzell, who owned it in the mid-19th century.
 It currently houses a famous restaurant.